 You’re not alone.
 One of the crappy things about divorce is that it can leave you feeling like it’s you against the world.

-Some people have support systems that are wonderful but many people do not.
-With a divorce counselor, you have a partner who you can share and offload feelings to so that you don’t have to take on all your problems all by yourself.
+Some people have wonderful support systems but many people do not.
+With a divorce counselor, you have a partner to act as a sounding board so that you don’t have to take on all your problems all by yourself.

 Objectivity.
 A divorce counselor can put the brakes on destructive thoughts and behaviors to help you more clearly understand the reality of your situation.
 You may not always like what you hear, but there’s a really good chance you’re always going to hear the truth.